Action principles: Energy, not force

-Introductory study of mechanics, the science of interacting objects, typically begins with Newton's laws based on the concept of force, defined by the acceleration it causes when applied to mass: $F = ma.$ This approach to mechanics focuses on a single point in space and time, attempting to answer the question: "What happens next?".
+Introductory study of mechanics, the science of interacting objects, typically begins with Newton's laws based on the concept of force, defined by the acceleration it causes when applied to mass: F = ma.
+This approach to mechanics focuses on a single point in space and time, attempting to answer the question: "What happens next?".
 Mechanics based on action principles begin with the concept of action, an energy tradeoff between kinetic energy and potential energy, defined by the physics of the problem.
 These approaches answer questions relating starting and ending points: Which trajectory will place a basketball in the hoop?
 If we launch a rocket to the Moon today, how can it land there in 5 days?
-The Newtonian and action-principle forms are equivalent, and either one can solve the same problems, but selecting the appropriate form will make solutions much easier.
+The Newtonian and action-principle forms are equivalent, and either one can solve the same problems, but selecting the appropriate form may make solutions much easier.

 The energy function in the action principles is not the total energy (conserved in an isolated system), but the Lagrangian, the difference between kinetic and potential energy.
 The kinetic energy combines the energy of motion for all the objects in the system; the potential energy depends upon the instantaneous position of the objects and drives the motion of the objects.
 The motion of the objects places them in new positions with new potential energy values, giving a new value for the Lagrangian.

 Using energy rather than force gives immediate advantages as a basis for mechanics.
-Force mechanics involves 3-dimensional vector calculus, with 3 space and 3 momentum coordinates for each object in the scenario; energy is a scalar magnitude combining information from all objects, giving an immediate simplification in many cases.
+Force mechanics involves three-dimensional vector calculus, with three space and three momentum coordinates for each object in the scenario; energy is a scalar magnitude combining information from all objects, giving an immediate simplification in many cases.
 The components of force vary with coordinate systems; the energy value is the same in all coordinate systems.
 Force requires an inertial frame of reference; once velocities approach the speed of light, special relativity profoundly affects mechanics based on forces.
 In action principles, relativity merely requires a different Lagrangian: the principle itself is independent of coordinate systems.